-Reduced customer licence request from ~5 days to 90 mins
+Reduced licence request time from ~5 days to 90 mins

 RESEARCH & INSIGHTS